noiseprotocol/spectemplate/README.md

 Extensions are written using Pandoc-flavored Markdown.
 The Makefile in this directory converts the Markdown to HTML and PDF format using pandoc and pandoc-citeproc.

-This template requires a `spectools` directory containing some additional Pandoc input files, which is pointed to the by SPECTOOLS environment variable.
+This template requires a `spectools` directory containing some additional pandoc input files, which is pointed to by the SPECTOOLS environment variable.